Where Can I Find Plus Size Pole Dancing Classes Near Me?

 Here's a step-by-step guide to help you accomplish your goal of getting a plus size pole dancing class started at your local studio..

 1. Talk to a few friends, family members, and/or co-workers who you think might be interested in joining you for a plus size pole dancing class.
 Try to get a feel for how many are genuinely interested (understand that not everyone who expresses interest will actually follow through), and if you can, try to get a sense of how many sessions would be ideal.
-Some people might want a one-time "taster" session first, before they commit, while others may be ready and willing to jump straight into a 6 week class.
+Some people might want a one-time "taster" session first, before they commit, while others may be ready and willing to jump straight into a 4 or 6 week session.
 This information will help you sell the idea to your local studio.

 2. Armed with your research, call ahead to make an appointment with the studio owner or lead instructor.
 You want to speak with the person who has the power to make decisions, so just dropping in may not get you past the reception desk if the person you need to speak to is busy teaching a class.
 For this reason, it's best to call ahead and make an appointment for a brief meeting.